 And you don’t have to be a teacher to work in education.

-Other education jobs with summers off:
+Median salaries of educational jobs with summers off:

 Bonus – cheap flights!